humanmade/altis-analytics/docs/native/README.md

 # Native Analytics

+Altis Analytics is only available to Accelerate and Enterprise tier customers.

 Altis Analytics provides a built in tool for tracking and analyzing user behavior across the site in real time.
 It is enabled by default but can be switched off via the configuration file:

 ```json